cmohge1/lrbs-scholarly-editing/day_4_plan.md

 Why are we doing this?
 Aren't we jumping ahead a bit on the TEI?

-Answer: Possibly, but the TEI is very difficult to learn in a few days (in a few years, even), and with ODD you engage with the Guidelines in a more critical way.
+Answer: Possibly, but the TEI is very difficult to learn in a few days (in a few years, even), and with ODD you engage with the Guidelines with a critical eye.
 Moreover, it is inevitable that projects will decide to encode different things in different ways.
 For example, some projects might consider it very important to label each rhyme word within a poem's lines with `<rhyme>` and `@label`, and they will want to include `@type` and `@rhyme` attributes in their supervening `<lg>` elements:

 ```
 <!-- from Alexander Pope's *Essay on Criticism* -->